All About Zinc

 We now know that zinc is quite an amazing and versatile element, not only in terms of manufactured goods but also in terms of keeping us healthy.
 But what does it do for our vision?

 It should be no surprise to you by now that this element is found most abundantly in our eyes.
 This makes it essential for our eye health.
 Believe it or not, this metal-like substance helps to convert beta carotene from highly pigmented foods like carrots and spinach into usable vitamin A for our eyes.
 The vitamin A can then create a pigment called melanin, which protects the macula and the retina.
-That’s quite the complicated but essential process!
+That’s quite a complicated but essential process!

 This element is especially beneficial for supporting good night vision, even more so for those suffering from glaucoma.
 The antioxidant properties in zinc can also help counteract conditions like age-related macular degeneration.